Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/tests/README.md

 The live tests were written against the AI models mentioned below.
 You will need to deploy them in [Azure AI Studio](https://ai.azure.com/) and have the endpoint and key for each one of them.

-- llama-2-13b (fro chat completion tests)
+- `Mistral-Large` for chat completion tests
-- TBD (for embedding tests)
+- `Cohere-embed-v3-english` for embedding tests
-- TBD (for image generation tests)
+- `TBD` for image generation tests

 ## Setup